Ship camel

 A ship camel is an external flotation tank that can be fitted to a ship to increase her buoyancy or reduce her draught.
 Its inner walls may be concave and curve to fit the hull of the ship.
 The ship camels are partially sunk using water ballast, fitted to the ship in opposed pairs, and the water is then pumped out again.
 The increased displaced volume provided by the camels allows the system to float at a reduced draught.

 History

 The ship camel was invented in 1690 by the Dutchman Meeuwis Meindertsz Bakker to allow large ships of the line to cross shallow banks that isolated the harbour of Amsterdam from the open sea.
 In April, he tested the device with the large ship of the line Princess Maria, which was sailed over the shallow waters of Pampus in the Zuiderzee.
-The Admiralty of Amsterdam awarded a reward to Bakker for his invention.
+The Admiralty of Amsterdam rewarded Bakker for his invention.